MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 **Assign the SharePoint admin role**.
 Users assigned this role will have access to the SharePoint admin center and can change organization-level SharePoint and OneDrive settings, create and delete sites, and change site owners and other site settings.
 [Learn more about the SharePoint admin role](https://docs.microsoft.com/sharepoint/sharepoint-admin-role).

 **Estimate and test your network bandwidth**.
-Before you roll out Office 365 in your organization, make sure that your network is set up for optimum performance.
+Before you roll out Microsoft 365 in your organization, make sure that your network is set up for optimum performance.
 [Network planning and performance tuning](https://docs.microsoft.com/office365/enterprise/network-planning-and-performance).
 Before you deploy the sync app, make sure you also [estimate the bandwidth users will need for syncing](https://docs.microsoft.com/onedrive/network-utilization-planning).

 ## Limitations